Project Showcase

 When I’m not working on games, I try to find time to create traditional art, digital art, and write.
 I typically paint in acrylic and gouache, but enjoy experimenting with different mediums.
 My paintings have also won some awards!

 This is a segment from my senior project as an undergraduate at NMSU.
 I made a handful of highly-detailed ink drawings, combined them with 3D animation, and composited them with an actor in front of a green screen.
 If I were to revisit the project, I’d probably add more parallax effects and attempt to expand upon the story and script.
+But, hey, why live in the past?

 More About Me